+The Trustee does not monitor or engage directly with issuers or other holders of debt or equity or with those who may have an interest in the issuer of such equity or debt.
 The Trustee has delegated to the investment managers the exercise of rights attaching to investments, including voting rights, and engagement with relevant persons such as issuers of debt and equity, stakeholders and other investors about relevant matters such as performance, strategy, capital structure, management of actual or potential conflicts of interest, risks and ESG factors.
 The Trustee expects the managers to undertake voting and engagement in line with their stewardship policies, considering the long-term financial interests of investors.